 Material information is disclosed in a comprehensive, accurate and timely manner via SGXNET, press release and corporate website.
-To ensure a level playing field and to provide confidence to shareholders, unpublished price sensitive information is not selectively disclosed.
-In the event that unpublished material information is inadvertently disclosed to any selected group in the course of the Group's interactions with the investing community, a media release or announcement will be released to the public via SGXNET as soon as practicable.
+To ensure a level playing field and provide confidence to shareholders, unpublished price sensitive information is not selectively disclosed.
+In the event that unpublished material information is inadvertently disclosed to any selected group in the course of the Group's interactions with the investing community, a media release or announcement will be released to the public via SGXNET.